stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

 ### Machine friendly

 - Avoid spaces!
-  - Old computer systems get confused by spaces
+  - Old computer systems get confused by spaces.
-  - All computer systems are old underneath
+  - All computer systems are old underneath.
-  - Use underscores or dashes to separate words instead
+  - Use underscores or dashes to separate words instead.

 - Use “standard” characters:
   - Letters, numbers, underscores, and dashes